-A single-dose ocular pharmacokinetic study in Dutch-belted rabbits was conducted to compare the ocular pharmacokinetics of the fixed combination formulation planned for use in this phase 2b study to the unfixed formulation used previously in phase 2a Study 199201-007.
-Dutch-belted rabbits were administered a single bilateral dose of oxymetazoline 0.125% followed approximately 5 minutes later by a single bilateral dose of pilocarpine 1.0% (with 0.5% hypromellose) in the same vehicles used in Study 199201-007.
+A single dose ocular pharmacokinetic study in Dutch belted rabbits was conducted to compare the ocular pharmacokinetics of the fixed combination formulation planned for use in the Phase 2b study described herein to the unfixed formulation used previously in Phase 2a Study 199201-007.
+Dutch belted rabbits were administered a single bilateral dose of oxymetazoline 0.125% followed approximately 5 minutes later by a single bilateral dose of pilocarpine 1.0% (with 0.5% hypromellose) in the same vehicles used in Study 199201-007.
 A second group of rabbits was administered a single bilateral drop of a fixed combination formulation (oxymetazoline 0.125% and pilocarpine 1.0%) containing the vehicle (without hypromellose) to be used in the proposed clinical study.
 While only a slight reduction in pilocarpine exposure was noted with the fixed combination formulation in the iris-ciliary body (the purported site of action), this reduction was primarily driven by lower tissue concentrations at latter timepoints in the timecourse, potentially affecting clinical duration of action.
 Thus, to compensate, the pilocarpine high dose for the phase 2b studies was increased from 1.0% to 1.5%.

-In a 14-day ocular tolerability study, groups of 5 female NZW rabbits were administered topical ocular drops (approximately 30 μ L/drop) of combination formulations containing either 2% pilocarpine with 0.2 % oxymetazoline or 3% pilocarpine with 0.3% oxymetazoline, with or without 0.5% hypromellose, once daily (QD) or BID for 14 consecutive days (Study TX14097).
-Right eyes were dosed QD and left eyes were dosed BID.
+In a 14-day ocular tolerability study, groups of 5 female NZW rabbits were administered topical ocular drops (approximately 30 μL/drop) of combination formulations containing either 2% pilocarpine with 0.2 % oxymetazoline or 3% pilocarpine with 0.3% oxymetazoline, with or without 0.5% hypromellose, 1 or 2 times/day for 14 consecutive days (Study No. TX14097).
+Right eyes were dosed 1 time/day and left eyes were dosed 2 times/day.
 All formulations were considered well tolerated with generally no more than minimal to mild discomfort and pupil dilation, including pupils that did not fully constrict in response to light.

-The data from the non-Good Laboratory Practice (GLP) tolerability study suggest that combination formulations of up to 3% pilocarpine with 0.3% oxymetazoline, with or without 0.5% hypromellose, were well tolerated when given as frequently as BID.
+The data from the non-Good Laboratory Practice (GLP) tolerability study suggest that combination formulations of up to 3% pilocarpine with 0.3% oxymetazoline, with or without 0.5% hypromellose, were well tolerated when given as frequently as twice per day.
 This study and the comparison pharmacokinetic study provide further support, besides the 1-month GLP study, for the safety of testing 1.5% pilocarpine in a formulation without hypromellose in the proposed clinical study.